-PlayMakers Repertory Company announces the Summer Youth Conservatory for 2013.
-The Conservatory will feature Theatre Intensive, Theatre Quest and Theatre Tech programs for high school and middle school students, and culminate in a production of Stephen Sondheim’s Tony Award-winning musical thriller “Sweeney Todd: The Demon Barber of Fleet Street.”
+PlayMakers Repertory Company announces the Summer Youth Conservatory for 2014.
+The Conservatory features Theatre Intensive, Theatre Quest and Theatre Tech programs for high school and middle school students, and culminates in a production of the Tony Award-winning musical “Hairspray.”

-Beginning June 17, a cast of high school actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Kenan Theatre in UNC’s Center for Dramatic Art – as part of this award-winning program.
+Beginning June 16, a cast of high school-age actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Paul Green Theatre in UNC’s Center for Dramatic Art – as part of this award-winning program.

-In 2009, the Summer Youth Conservatory was honored by the North Carolina Theatre Conference (NCTC) with the Constance Welsh Youth Theatre Award for excellence in performance, service of mission and community outreach.
+The Summer Youth Conservatory has been honored by the North Carolina Theatre Conference (NCTC) with the Constance Welsh Youth Theatre Award for excellence in performance, service of mission and community outreach.
 NCTC recognized the Conservatory as having “become a model program for youth theater in North Carolina,” saying that the Conservatory has made professional theater training more accessible to the youth of the Triangle.